Line T2 (Thessaloniki Regional Railway)

 Line T2 is an Thessaloniki Regional Railway (Proastiakos) line in Western Macedonia, Greece, managed by Hellenic Train.
 The service connects Florina with Thessaloniki.
 The line shares a part of its course with lines T1.
 The first Suburban line was inaugurated in Athens on 30 July 2004, using 17 OSE Class 560 DMUs.
-When these lines where electrified, the OSE Class 560 units where relocated to Thessaloniki.
+When these lines were electrified, the OSE Class 560 units where relocated to Thessaloniki.

 History

 The route was first introduced as a regional service and became part of the suburban railway network during the 2010s.
 Initially operating as a single daily return service between Thessaloniki and Florina, its frequency has since increased, although it remains one of the less frequent suburban routes.
 It serves both local commuters and interregional passengers traveling between Central and Western Macedonia.

 Efforts to electrify the entire route have been proposed but remain incomplete as of 2025, with diesel units continuing to operate west of Edessa.